Jul 21, 2021 - 9:00 AM to 12:15 PM

 Preschool, Elementary, Middle School, High School

-Teachers, Social Workers, Speech Pathologists, OTs, LMHCs, School Leaders, Level III Teaching Assts.
+Teachers, Speech Pathologists, LMHCs, Psychologist – Licensed, Psychologists, School Leaders, Level III Teaching Assts., Social Workers

-This training will review the concept of stimulus control in order to promote desired responses and improve student independence.
+This training will review the concept of stimulus control, as well as how prompting can be used to gain and transfer stimulus control in order to promote desired responses and improve student independence.
 Concepts such as stimulus control, discriminative stimulus, stimulus delta, transfer of stimulus control, prompt hierarchy, prompt fading, and ways to utilize these concepts within your teaching environment to improve student behavior will be reviewed.